Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes

 This is a smart picture frame that displays digital photos and has video calling with an auto-answer mode.

-When choosing a screen size, think about your family member’s vision: is it poor, or starting to go?
+When choosing a screen size, consider your family member’s vision: is it poor, or starting to go?
 If so, go with a bigger screen.

 When auto-answer is set up, the older adult doesn’t need to do anything to receive a video call.